 Each hatchling turtle – only about 3 inches long at first – will live in a new habitat near the Aquarium’s “Sea Turtles” exhibit.
 (That exhibit’s two green sea turtles were hatched in Florida in 2004 as part of a medical project and cannot be released into the ocean.
 Still considered to be juveniles, they weigh 250 pounds but eventually could reach 400!)

-Check out our Facebook Live from the exhibit on Oct.
-20 as we welcomed this new addition to the Aquarium!
+Check out our Facebook Live posts from Oct.
+20 (as we welcomed this new addition) and from Nov.
+17 (our first update)!
 Check back for updates on the little turtle each month!

 Voting in our turtle-naming contest has ended.
 The name you've chosen is Squirt!

 On the hour, from 10 to 4 p.m., each day in December

 No matter the weather outside, The Maritime Aquarium is guaranteeing a snowy forecast inside, thanks to a special snow machine that will produce an hourly flurry each day in December.

 Every hour, on the hour, from 10 a.m. to 4 p.m., snow will fall from the ceiling of Newman’s Own Hall (where the seals are).
 The squall will last for about 5 minutes.
 Be sure to have your camera ready for this novel experience!